-The State Fire Marshal Agency, in collaboration with the Nebraska Attorney General's Office, conducts investigations of One-Call complaints and of damages on natural gas pipelines to determine root cause and compliance with one call statutes and regulations.
+The State Fire Marshal Agency conducts investigations of One-Call complaints and of damages on underground utilities to determine root cause and compliance with one call statutes and regulations.
+The findings are sent to the Underground Excavation Safety Committee for enforcement.
 In addition, the pipeline deputies deliver training to all stakeholders across Nebraska by scheduling quarterly damage prevention classes at locations across the state and as requested by individuals or companies.